Rangers vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Rangers Betting Records & Stats

-- The Rangers are 24-12 in games they were favored on the moneyline (winning 66.7% of those games).
+- The Rangers have won 64.9% of the games this season when they were the moneyline favorite (24-13).

-- Texas has a record of 20-7 when it has played as moneyline favorites with odds of -140 or shorter (74.1% winning percentage).
+- Texas has gone 18-7 when playing as moneyline favorites with odds of -145 or shorter (72% winning percentage).

-- Texas has combined with opponents to hit the over on the total 38 times this season for a 38-24-2 record against the over/under.
+- In the 65 games in which bookmakers have set an over/under for Texas, it has combined with opponents to go over the total 38 times (38-24-3).

-- The Rangers have put together an 8-2-0 record against the spread this season.
+- The Rangers have collected an 8-2-0 record ATS this season (covering 80% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!